WooodHead/docs/2018/code/docker/docker-command.md

    docker container run -it ubuntu:lasted /bin/bash
    docker container run -d --name web2 --publish 8081:8080 test:latest
-   -it flag : connect your terminal window to the container\'s shell
+   -it flag : connect your terminal window to the container\'s shell -d flag: starting a container in the background does not attach it to your terminal. -d flag instead of -it to tell the container to run in the background.
+   -p flag: maps ports on the Docker host to ports inside the container.
+This time we\'re mapping port 8081 on the Docker host to port 8080 inside the container.
+This means that traffic hitting the Docker host on port 8081 will be directo to port 8080 inside of the container.

    docker container run alpine:latest sleep 10
    The container will start, run for 10 seconds and exit